lancachenet/steamcache-site-license/readme.md

     -v /data/cache:/opt/steamcmd/cache \
     -e STEAM_USERNAME=mysteamuser \
     -e STEAM_PASSWORD=hunter2 \
-    -e PGID=1000 \
-    -e PUID=1000 \
+    -e STEAM_AUTHCODE_URL=https://myauthcodeservice.example.com
     mintopia/steamcache-site-license:latest
 ```

 In this example, the path `/data/cache` on the host will be mapped to the cache directory in the container.
-The Steam credentials for the site
-are used as environment variables.
+The Steam credentials for the site are used as environment variables.

 ## Supported Environment Variables